Clove Benefits Uses Side Effects

 2. May cause hypoglycemia

-A Study suggests that clove has shown a hypoglycemic effect in type 2 diabetes patients i.e. it aids lower blood sugar.
+A Study suggests that cloves have shown a hypoglycemic effect in type 2 diabetes patients, i.e., they aid in lowering blood sugar.

 However, if a person is already on diabetes medication, it may cause an extreme lowering of blood sugar levels.
 Therefore, it is advised that if you are on diabetes medications, please consult your doctor before adding cloves to your daily routine.